How to Stop a Garnishment in Georgia? Your Questions Answered

 A judgment can be void if it was improperly issued.
 For example, the judgment can be void if the lawsuit was never served upon the debtor.
 In some instances, the process server or sheriff may serve the wrong person or serve the lawsuit at an address where the debtor never resided.
 If that is the case, then the debtor may petition the court to reopen the case and present evidence that s/he lived elsewhere or was never served to seek that the court void the judgment.
 Another way of voiding a judgment is if the debtor was in the military and was deployed at the time the lawsuit was filed.
 In this case, there is a Soldiers and Sailors Relief Act that requires creditors to make sure that the debtor is not deployed at the time of filing suit.
 If that is the case, then the debtor can petition the court to vacate the judgment.

 Problems do arise with voiding a judgment as a way to stop a garnishment.
 You have to go backwards into the old lawsuit wherein the creditor originally obtained the judgment first.
 That is, you must petition the court where the judgment was rendered to reopen the case (costs money).
 Then you need to go to that court and present evidence that the judgment is void.
 If you succeed there, then you take that order voiding the judgment into the garnishment case.
 That’s a lot of time and money–depending on your financial situation, you may not have time and money to reopen a lawsuit in another case before successfully traversing a garnishment.
 If you do wish to reopen the original lawsuit, the court is still going to allow the garnished funds to be drafted and held in the court registry pending the resolution of the case.
-That means, if you have cash flow issues, this is not a great option for you.
+That means if you have cash flow issues, this is not a great option for you.

 You need more than working with a debt relief agency.
-The Law Offices of Charles Clapp specialize in garnishment issues in Georgia.
+The Law Offices of Charles M. Clapp specialize in garnishment issues in Georgia.
 We work with garnishees in every Georgia county regarding wages taken for child support, student loans, and more.

 ★★★★★